erendirek/solutions-architect-sim/docs/gameplay.md

 ## Controls

-- **Left Mouse Button**: Select services, place them on the canvas, and create connections
+- **Left Mouse Button**: Drag services from the panel to the canvas, or move existing services
+- **Right Mouse Button**: Create connections between services
 - **Hover**: Hover over a service icon to see its description, cost, and latency
 - **Validate Button**: Click to validate your architecture and complete the level
 - **Menu Button**: Return to the main menu